Double T Anchor

 Current composite and steel repair methods also create a rigid joint having similar failures to the original connectors.
 Without allowing for a nominal amount of movement or flex, the connection is prone to failure.
 The lack of ductility in these repairs repeats fatigue failure in the concrete or the connector.
 Fortec Double Tee Anchors significantly reduce movement of the concrete beams while allowing for a small amount of flex in the joint creating a load transfer system through the carbon fiber and arrest fatigue stress in the concrete and the connector.

-Kevlar fiber bi-directional fabric for crack repair, waterproofing and structural reinforcement.
+Kevlar® aramid fiber fabric for crack repair, segmental seam repair, waterproofing and structural reinforcement.

-Fortec 5680-BD Kevlar is a bi-directional fabric system comprised of highly durable 5,680 denier Kevlar yarns, producing a superior and dense weave.
+Fortec 5680-BD Kevlar® is an aramid fiber fabric system comprised of highly durable 5,680 denier Kevlar® yarns, producing a superior and dense weave.
 The system is designed for heavy duty crack repair, crack control, and structural strengthening of concrete and masonry structures where durability, impact resistance and protection of water intrusion is needed.
-The system of Fortec 5680-BD Kevlar textile used with Fortec Lo-Mod 526 Flexible epoxy resin is the best alliance of strength and bonding that seals out moisture, transfers loads and allows temperature and stress related movements to occur without brittleness.
+The system of Fortec 5680-BD Kevlar® textile used with Fortec Lo-Mod 526 Flexible epoxy resin is the best alliance of strength and bonding that seals out moisture, transfers loads and allows temperature and stress related movements to occur without brittleness.

 - 0o and 90o, equal bi-directional strength